GuanyiWang/vaccine-asssignment/README.md

-# Vaccine Assignment Over SIR Network
+# Who Should Get Vaccinated?
+Individualized Allocation of Vaccines Over SIR Network

 Replications file for "Who Should Get Vaccinated?
 Individualized Allocation of Vaccines Over SIR Network" by Toru Kitagawa and Guanyi Wang